 - 53. A project financing agreement between the Republic of Ghana and IFAD will constitute the legal instrument for extending the proposed financing to the borrower.
-A copy of the negotiated financing agreement will be made available prior to the session. - 54.
+A copy of the negotiated financing agreement is attached as appendix I. - 54.
 The Republic of Ghana is empowered under its laws to receive financing from IFAD. - 55.
 I am satisfied that the proposed financing will comply with the Agreement Establishing IFAD and the Policies and Criteria for IFAD Financing.